Nobel Prize controversies

-Since the first award in 1901, conferment of the Nobel Prize has occasionally engendered criticism and controversy.
+Since the first award in 1901, conferment of the Nobel Prize has engendered controversy and criticism.
 After his death in 1896, the will of Swedish industrialist Alfred Nobel established that an annual prize be awarded for service to humanity in the fields of physics, chemistry, physiology or medicine, literature, and peace.
-Similarly, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel is awarded along with the Nobel Prizes.
+Similarly, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, first awarded in 1969, is awarded along with the Nobel Prizes.
 Nobel sought to reward "those who, during the preceding year, shall have conferred the greatest benefit on mankind".
-One prize, he stated, should be given "to the person who shall have made the most important 'discovery' or 'invention' within the field of physics".
-Awards committees have historically rewarded discoveries over inventions: up to 2004, 77 per cent of Nobel Prizes in physics have been given to discoveries, compared with only 23 per cent to inventions.
-In addition, the scientific prizes typically reward contributions over an entire career rather than a single year.
+Awards committees have historically rewarded discoveries over inventions.

 No Nobel Prize was established for mathematics and many other scientific and cultural fields.
 An early theory that envy or rivalry led Nobel to omit a prize to mathematician Gösta Mittag-Leffler was refuted because of timing inaccuracies.
-Another myth that states that Nobel's spouse had an affair with a mathematician (sometimes attributed as Mittag-Leffler) has been equally debunked; Nobel was never married.
+Another myth that states that Nobel's spouse had an affair with a mathematician (sometimes attributed as Mittag-Leffler) has been equally debunked: Nobel was never married.
 A more likely explanation is that Nobel did not consider mathematics as a practical discipline, and too theoretical to benefit humankind, as well as his personal lack of interest in the field and the fact that an award to mathematicians given by Oscar II already existed at the time.
 Both the Fields Medal and the Abel Prize have been described as the "Nobel Prize of mathematics".